Reefing The Sails for Economic Storms

 One way to reduce costs is to hauling in any risky, high-priced initiatives, replacing them with more economical methodologies.

-For example, as the economic skies darkened over the past year, we noticed that more organizations were asking us to manage their projects for them.
+For example, when the economic skies darken, we've noticed that more organizations were asking us to manage their projects for them.
 They liked the reasonable cost of 360-degree feedback and wanted to continue to get the benefits.

 But they needed not to increase their admin effort or retrain their staff.
 They were reefing their sails.

-As Esther and I look at today's economic crisis, and whenever we cruise with Second Wind, we keep the advice of the ancient mariners at the forefront of our minds.
+As Esther and I look at economic crises, and whenever we cruise with Second Wind, we keep the advice of the ancient mariners at the forefront of our minds.
 They knew a thing or two about surviving storms.